 If you’ve got a sick pet at home, chances are you’ve also heard of this new miracle medicine.

 But you’re likely to still have a lot of questions about CBD, what it is, and what benefits it can bring your pet.

-In this article I’m going to explore some of the main benefits of CBD.
+In this article I’m going to list the 7 main benefits of CBD for pets.

 I’ll explore some key therapeutic effects and uses of this compound, as well as CBD’s ability to help restore balance and promote “homeostasis” for your pets.

 Finally, I’ll also direct you to some great CBD products I have used myself so you can try them with your pet, too.

 Before we start exploring the individual benefits of CBD, it’s important to cover some basics about this compound first.